apache/beam/learning/prompts/documentation-lookup/39_ai_runinference_metrics.md

 - `inference_request_batch_size`: number of examples in the batch
 - `failed_batches_counter`: number of failed batches

-You can derive additoinal metrics from listed above as follows:
+You can derive additional metrics from listed above as follows:
 `Total time taken for inference` =` num_inferences` x `inference_batch_latency_micro_secs_MEAN`

 Below is the simplistic example of how to use the `RunInference` API to inference on a LM model: